rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 Your npm scripts to start and build your application should work again.
 But you may wonder: What's the difference now?
 Except for the {{% a_blank "Webpack modes" "https://webpack.js.org/configuration/mode/" %}} which we passed in dynamically before, the Webpack configuration is the same for development and production.
 We have even introduced unnecessary duplication.
 More about the latter one later.

 In a growing Webpack configuration, you will introduce things (e.g. plugins, rules, source maps) which should behave differently for development and production.
 For instance, let's take the source maps which we have implemented previously.
 It's a performance heavy process to create source map files for a large code base.
-In order to keep the development build operating fast and eficcient for a great developer experience, you want to have your source maps in development not 100% effective as the source maps from your production build.
+In order to keep the development build operating fast and efficient for a great developer experience, you want to have your source maps in development not 100% effective as the source maps from your production build.
 It should be faster to create them for development mode.
-That's why you can introduce your first change for the *webpack.dev.js* file which is not reflected in your production configuariton:
+That's why you can introduce your first change for the *webpack.dev.js* file which is not reflected in your production configuration:

 {{< highlight javascript "hl_lines=5" >}}
 ...